srinibera/Azure-DotNet-Examples/README.md

-# Azure DotNet Code Examples
+# AzureAD Authorization Code Samples
-.NET applications with Azure Service integration code examples
+Code Samples to integrate Azure AD and authorize code with user roles and security group roles.